 February 25, 1944 – April 5, 2021

 Welcome Friends and Visitors!
-I’ve set up this special page in memory of my wife, Kathleen Jane Mills.
-Below you’ll find the published obituary, relevant links, photos, and a place to leave your comments.
-I want the world to know just who she was and what she did, and this can be a start.
+I’ve set up this page in memory of my wife, Kathleen Jane Mills.
+Below you’ll find an obituary, relevant links, and of course you can comment.
+Each of us is far more than what people remember.
+I wish everyone knew what a beautiful spirit she is, how she lived, what she did.
+Let this be a start for those who don’t know.
 Read on. – JHF

 Kathleen J. Mills, a sensitive, generous, vivacious spirit who brought light and joy to all she met, died peacefully in her husband’s arms on April 5, 2021 at Holy Cross Hospital in Taos, New Mexico, following complications from a stroke.